 The Stroke Foundation has been developing stroke guidelines since 2002.
-The Clinical Guidelines for Stroke Management 2017 were approved by the National Health and Medical Research Council (NHMRC) in July 2017, with further changes approved in November 2017, July 2018, November 2019, February 2021, July 2021, December 2021, August 2022, December 2022 and July 2023.
+The Clinical Guidelines for Stroke Management 2017 were approved by the National Health and Medical Research Council (NHMRC) in July 2017, with further changes approved in November 2017, July 2018, November 2019, February 2021, July 2021, December 2021, August 2022, December 2022, July 2023, December 2023, January 2025 and April 2025.

-For the Australian Government to ensure that healthcare professionals have up-to-date, best practice clinical advice, the NHMRC requires clinical guidelines be reviewed and updated at least every five years.
-As a result, the Stroke Foundation in partnership with Cochrane Australia tested a model of continually reviewing and updating recommendations in response to new evidence.
+To ensure the currency of recommendations the Stroke Foundation in partnership with Cochrane Australia tested a model of continually reviewing and updating recommendations in response to new evidence.
 This project commenced in July 2018 and concluded in June 2021 and was funded by the Australian Government Department of Health via the Medical Research Future Fund.
-More recently funding has been secured by the Australian Living Evidence Consortium allowing the Stroke Foundation to continuing to review literature monthly and maintain the Australian and New Zealand Living Stroke Guidelines.
+Following on from this funding was secured by the Australian Living Evidence Consortium allowing the Stroke Foundation to continuing to review literature monthly and maintain the Australian and New Zealand Living Stroke Guidelines.
+However, from 2024 the Stroke Foundation has been funding the living guidelines from public donations while it advocates for ongoing government funding.